ISAITB/docs-itb-ta/source/login/index.rst

 Roles are assigned to you by administrators and represent your permission to access specific organisations.
 An administrator does this by linking your email address, the one also linked to your EU Login account, to the role in question.
-Before you start using such a role you need to first confirm its assignment to you, an action that will also record in the test bed your EU Login account's information.
+Before you start using such a role you need to first confirm its assignment to you, an action that will also record in the Test Bed your EU Login account's information.

 To confirm an assigned role select the relevant option from the popup dialog.